IEnumerator<System.Object> GetEnumerator()

 {

-var selectedObject = enumerator.Current;
+object selectedObject = enumerator.Current;

 // Perform operations with selectedObject

-// For example, print the name of the GameObject
+// For example, print the object's name

 GameObject gameObject = selectedObject as GameObject;